K04-bit/bmi_calculator/README.md

 1. Open the terminal or command prompt.
 2. Run the Python file:
 python bmi_calculator.py
-'''bash

 ✅ Sample Output:

 Enter your weight in kg: 65

 Enter your height in meters: 1.7

 Your BMI is 22.49

 ✅ You have a normal weight.